geophc/HollywoodSim/README.md

-## 🎬 HollywoodSim
+# 🎬 HollywoodSim

 A minimalist, turn-based Hollywood studio simulator built in Python.
-Inspired by classics like *The Movies* and *Hollywood Mogul*, this game focuses on strategic planning, actor selection, and box office success — all with a clean, text-based interface.
+Inspired by classics like *The Movies*, *Hollywood Mogul*, and *Total Extreme Wrestling*, it focuses on strategic planning, actor selection, movie production, and box office success — all with a clean, text-based interface.

 ---

 ## 🚀 Current Features

+These reflect the foundation of a playable simulation:

 - ✅ Monthly game calendar and time progression
 - ✅ Procedural generation of movie scripts and actors